gitesh216/mongodb-aggregations/README.md

   }
 ]
 ```
+👉 $all ensures both values exist in the array.
 ## Q15.
-Companies in USA and User Count
+List all companies located in the USA with user count
 ```js
 [
   {